 Numerous federal departments and agencies have roles in wildfire preparedness, response, and recovery.
 Among them, within the Department of Homeland Security, the Federal Emergency Management Agency (FEMA) is the lead federal agency responsible for assisting state, local, territorial, and tribal governments to prepare for, mitigate, respond to, and recover from natural disasters, including wildfires.
 FEMA provides direct assistance and administers grant programs to these entities as well as aid to individual survivors.
 FEMA also coordinates across federal agencies to help state, local, territorial, and tribal governments following wildfire disasters.
-For example, FEMA can assign the U.S. Army Corps of Engineers to conduct debris removal when local jurisdictions do not have the capacity to do the work themselves.2
+For example, FEMA can assign the U.S. Army Corps of

-1Wildland Fire Mitigation and Management Commission, On Fire: The Report of the Wildland Fire Mitigation and Management Commission, (Sept.
+&lt;sup>1Wildland Fire Mitigation and Management Commission, On Fire: The Report of the Wildland Fire Mitigation and Management Commission, (Sept.
 2023), 45.